ghlawrence2000/ILI9341_due_Buttons/README.md

 Need inserting at around line 754.

-The .h file in folder ILI9341_due_mod should be posted directly over the same file name in the Arduino\Libraries\ILI9341_due(-master) folder.
+The .h file in folder ILI9341_due_mod should be pasted directly over the same file name in the Arduino\Libraries\ILI9341_due(-master) folder.